acplaza/acplaza/README.md

     Was that so hard?
   - Converted the library to use RGBA instead of ARGB.
 - xbrz.py is based on xbrz/ and is released under the AGPLv3 license, see LICENSE-AGPLv3.md for details.
+  As xbrz.py is not directly imported by any other code, the rest of the code is not affected by this license.